 Create a middleware filter

-Section titled “Create a middleware filter”When a middleware filter is added to or inserted into the message pipeline, it has absolute and complete control of the execution context and flow of the message.
+Section titled “Create a basic filter”When a middleware filter is added to or inserted into the message pipeline, it has absolute and complete control of the execution context and flow of the message.
 Pipelines execute asynchronously and expect that asynchronous operations will be performed.

 public class ExceptionLoggerFilter<T> : IFilter<T> where T : class, PipeContext{ long _exceptionCount; long _successCount; long _attemptCount;